dt-orders/keptn-orders-setup/AZURE.md

 cd keptn-orders-setup
 ```

+Now proceed to the [Installation script for ubuntu](README.md#installation-script-for-ubuntu) step and then the 'Provision Cluster, Install Keptn, and onboard the Orders application' steps.

 # Delete the Bastion resource group and VM from the Azure console

 On the resource group page, delete the resource group named 'keptn-orders-group'.